fundamelon/terminal-game-tutorial/part1/README.md

 ![final product](.img/part1_4.gif)

 We are now ready to start building our game!
-[Part 2](../part2) of the series deals with basic structure of our quiz application.
+[Part 2](../part2) of the tutorial series deals with the basic structure of our project.